sagemath/trac_to_gh/Issue 3577.md

 # Issue 3577: [with patch; needs review] numpy -- don't import into sage on startup (take 2)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3577

 Original creator: was